-Control measures at the facility will be kept in effective operating condition.
-If control measures need to be replaced or repaired, necessary modifications will be made according to the timelines specified in the Corrective Action requirements of Section 5.4 of this SWPPP.
-Documentation of corrective actions, maintenance and repair of control measures (BMPs) will be kept on file in Appendix J of the SWPPP.
-Deficient items identified during monthly or other routine facility inspections will be documented on the inspection forms and must be corrected within the same time frame as noted above.
+Control measures at the facility will be kept in effective operating condition by the implementation of scheduled preventive maintenance, operating procedures, engineering guidance, and manufacturer's specifications as applicable.
+If control measures need to be replaced or repaired to maintain compliance with the 2015 MSGP, necessary modifications will be made according to the timelines specified in the Corrective Action requirements of Section 5.4 of this SWPPP.

+Deficient items identified during monthly or other routine facility inspections will be documented on inspection forms and entered into the Corrective Action Reports (CARs) database.
+The CAR will remain open until proper maintenance or corrective action has been completed.
+CAR information along with documentation of maintenance/repair of control measures will be kept on file in Appendix J of the SWPPP.